Domain Adaptation of Foundation LLMs for e-Commerce: e-Llama

 \subsection{Final models}

 In Table \ref{tab:final_performance} we show the final model performance of e-Llama 8B/70B in comparison to the Llama-3.1 base models.

-On the general domain \texttt{(non-En) NLU} benchmarks, the e-Llama models perform the same as the base Llama-3.1 models.
+On the general domain \texttt{NLU} benchmarks, the e-Llama models perform the same as the base Llama-3.1 models.
 On the more challenging \texttt{LLM Leaderboard} tasks, we see some performance degradation, especially for the smaller 8B model variant.
-We think this might be due to a combination of smaller model size and a different data distribution of our general domain data compared to what has been used at meta.
+We think this might be due to a combination of smaller model size and a different data distribution of our general domain data compared to what has been used at Meta.

-On the e-commerce benchmarks, the e-Llama models improve relative to the Llama-3.1 base models by around 25\% on English and by around 30\% on non-English benchmarks on average.
-Interestingly, the gap between 8B and 70B variant for Llama base model and for e-Llama is roughly the same for the e-commerce tasks, even though in terms of perplexity the e-Llama models are closer together (compare left side of Figure \ref{fig:train_evolution}).
+On the e-commerce benchmarks, the e-Llama models improve relative to the Llama-3.1 base models by around 25\% on English and by around 30\% on non-English benchmarks on average.\footnote{The individual language scores for non-English can be found in Table \ref{tab:ecom_per_lang} in the Appendix.} Interestingly, the gap between 8B and 70B variant for Llama base model and for e-Llama is roughly the same for the e-commerce tasks, even though in terms of perplexity the e-Llama models are closer together (compare left side of Figure \ref{fig:train_evolution}).
 This once again highlights that perplexity and downstream performance do not always follow the same trend.